 4. Make a back-up plan for IT interruptions, breakdown, maintenance and support.

 Encourage communication, both scheduled and impromptu.
 Out of sight, out of mind is not a way forward.
 In the absence of a chat around the water cooler, managers of remote employees must ensure that frequent voice-to-voice check-ins, even across time zones, are prioritized.

 Managers must be clear about expectations.
 Deadlines and deliverables must be respected by remote workers while at the same time, remote employees must not be kept in the dark on both big and small on-site decisions.
 Their queries must be responded to promptly with equal treatment as with the rest of the team.

 Tools such as Dropbox and Google Drive for sharing files, photos, documents, and information are extremely helpful for teams with remote workers.
 Supplement these storage systems with project management platforms such as Trello, Basecamp, or Asana to keep everyone on the same page at all times.

 Take advantage of remote meeting platforms

-Bring the remote employee right into the room, virtually.
+Bring your remote employee right into the room, virtually.
 A selection of platforms are available for remote meetings, including those with the enhancement of a shared screen.
-Schedule regular facetime meetings over Zoom, GoToMeeting, or another web-based video conferencing provider.
-Managers should schedule regular one-to-one meetings as well as staff, department, client, and supplier meetings to include the remote employee.
+Schedule regular facetime meetings over Zoom, GoToMeeting or another web-based video conferencing provider.
+Managers should schedule regular one-to-one meetings as well as staff, department, client and supplier meetings to include remote employees.

 During phone calls and video calls, encourage a bit of chit chat with remote workers, similar to the kind one would have in the office.
 Asking about weekend plans, kids, pets, vacation plans helps the on-site team to connect with a remote employee, suggests the Harvard Business Review.
 This personal touch helps build camaraderie and a positive atmosphere, breaking down possible "us versus them" barriers.